 3. As a freelancer… the possibilities are endless

 So why isn’t everybody doing it?
-The simple answer is: Because some people place other things higher up on their list of priorities.
+The simple answer is: because some people place other things higher up on their list of priorities.
 Things like social status, security and predictability to name a few.
 And that’s fine too.
 That’s their choice.
-(Perhaps.)

 All I’m saying is that different people value different things.
-Which makes sense when you think about it; the world is made up of wildly different individuals so it stands to reason we might not all hold exactly the same values as each other.
+Which makes sense when you think about it: the world is made up of wildly different individuals so it stands to reason we might not all hold the same values as each other.

 For instance, I value above all things, including especially security and social status, something I’ve already mentioned and am grateful for each and every day: freedom.

-The trick is to find out what you – that’s you, not everybody else you work, sleep and hang out with – hold as your most important personal and professional value and make it your number one priority.
+The trick is to find out what you – that’s you, not everybody you work with, sleep with, and like on Instagram – hold as your most important personal and professional value.

-Then you work towards that priority every single day.
+Make that your biggest priority.
+Then work towards that priority every single day.

-Want more?
-Check out my practical course on how to become a full-time freelance writer online – from scratch, with no experience whatsoever.
+PS: Want more?
+Check out the bestselling Udemy course on how to become a full-time freelance writer online.